Give them some air…good air

 - Heaters should never run when room temperatures are above the set point.
 The set point is not the desired room temperature; it is the decision point for all devices connected to the controller.

 Proper ventilation is essential for optimal pig performance.
 Understanding heat transfer and the losses that occur through the walls, ceilings and floors will help you combat heat loss during the winter months.
 Taking additional steps to reduce heat loss through insulation and proper ventilation will further improve energy efficiency and throughput of the buildings.
-You can access many online resources, including this PorkCast, that provide specific details to determining air flow and speed, set points and pig heat production, etc. Contact your Vita Plus consultant to discussion strategies for your buildings.
+You can access many online resources that provide specific details to determining air flow and speed, set points and pig heat production, etc. Contact your Vita Plus consultant to discussion strategies for your buildings.
 About the author: Brendan Corrigan is the Vita Plus swine business manager.
 Originally from Peoria, Ill., Corrigan graduated from the University of Illinois in 2000 with a bachelor’s degree in animal science.
 He continued on to receive his master’s in swine production and nutrition in 2002.
 He is a member of the American Society of Animal Science, is recognized as a Professional Animal Scientist, and will earn his master’s of business and science in 2014.
 Corrigan has 10 years of experience in the swine industry, with extensive research and hands-on experience in nursery, grow-finish, and sow production.
 He also has a firm understanding of business strategies and economic decisions in pork production.
 At Vita Plus, Corrigan guides the technical team in product development and nutritional formulation.
 He also works closely with sales staff to provide service and assist producers with difficult decisions.